 General Statement

-The standing committees of the IFBW are Education, Finance, Legislation and Networking.
+The standing committees of the IFBWC are Education, Finance, Legislation and Networking.

 Committee chairs are appointed by the state president, with approval by executive committee.
 Only individuals who are members in good standing shall be eligible to serve as standing committee chairs.